abiradar-enine/python-jobs/README.md

 <h1 align="center">Django Test</h1>

+> The Following test is of 45 minutes and you can take help of the internet.
+In case of online test, it is mandatory to share your screen and record the test.

->Note - For tasks 3 through 40, commit your code changes with a message “Task <number>”.
+> Note - For tasks 3 through 40, commit your code changes with a message “Task <number>”.
 If the task involves no code changes, create a text file for the same and commit it with the above message.

 ## Tasks